MochaMage/khinsider_downloader/README.md

 # khinsider_downloader
-Allows for batch downloads of music from KH Insider using Selenium Webdriver.
+Allows for batch downloads of music from KH Insider using BeautifulSoup.
 Also updates the ID3 tags and cover image of each song when downloading album.

 ##Usage:
 `python khinsider_downloader.py ["<regex>"] <KH Insider album URL>`